Source file src/runtime/metrics_test.go

 849 if got := sampleCount(totalOther); got <= baselineTotalOther {

-850 t.Errorf("/sched/pauses/stopping/other:seconds sample count %d did not increase from baseline of %d", got, baselineTotalOther)
+850 t.Errorf("/sched/pauses/total/other:seconds sample count %d did not increase from baseline of %d", got, baselineTotalOther)

 851 }